Claytonn7/qwen2-colpali-ocr/README.md

 3. Open a web browser and navigate to the URL provided by Streamlit (usually `http://localhost:8501`).

-## Features

-- Image upload or selection of an example image
-- Text-based querying of uploaded images
-- Multimodal RAG processing using custom RAG model and Qwen2-VL
-- Adjustable response length

 ## Usage

 1. Choose to upload an image or use the example image.
 2. If uploading, select an image file (PNG, JPG, or JPEG).
-3. Enter a text query about the image in the provided input field.
+3. Enter a single keyword in the provided input field.
 4. Adjust the maximum number of tokens for the response using the slider.
-5. View the generated response based on the image and your query.

-## Deployment

-This application can be deployed on various platforms that support Streamlit apps.
-Here are general steps for deployment:

-1. Ensure all dependencies are listed in `requirements.txt`.
-2. Choose a deployment platform (e.g., Streamlit Cloud, Heroku, or a cloud provider like AWS or GCP).
-3. Follow the platform-specific deployment instructions, which typically involve:
-   - Connecting your GitHub repository to the deployment platform
-   - Configuring environment variables if necessary
-   - Setting up any required build processes

-Note: For optimal performance, deploy on a platform that provides GPU support.
+5. View the extracted text from the image, with the searched keyword highlighted.
+Example screenshot [here](https://github.com/Claytonn7/qwen2-colpali-ocr/blob/main/examples-app/6-keyword-highlight2.jpg)

+NB: Check the examples-app directory on this repo for more example screenshots.

 ## Disclaimer

-The apputilizes the free tier of HuggingFace Spaces, which only has support for CPU, resulting in slower processing times.
+The app utilizes the free tier of HuggingFace Spaces, which only has support for CPU, resulting in very slow processing times.
 For optimal performance, it's recommended to run the app locally on a machine with GPU support.

+## Acknowledgments

+- This project uses the [Qwen2-VL model](https://huggingface.co/Qwen/Qwen2-VL-2B-Instruct) from Hugging Face.
+- The [byaldi](https://github.com/AnswerDotAI/byaldi) implementation of the [colpali model](https://huggingface.co/vidore/colpali).

 ## Contributing